-I am a Post-Doctoral Research Fellow in Linguistics.
-I’m interested in documenting and analysing how people speak and gesture.
-I currently have two appointments.
-The first is as an Endangered Languages Documentation Programme Post-Doctoral Research Fellow at SOAS, University of London.
-The second is as a David Myers Research Fellow at La Trobe University.
-I am currently based in London.
+I am interested in documenting and analysing how people speak and gesture.
+I am currently a David Myers Research Fellow at La Trobe University.

 My research focuses on evidentiality and gesture, with specialisation in Tibeto-Burman languages.
 This research is underpinned by an interest in critical approaches to language documentation.
 I have also worked on internet English.
 My PhD is from the University of Melbourne.

 I run the generalist linguistics website Superlinguo, co-host the podcast Lingthusiasm with Gretchen McCulloch and write ‘By Lingo’ a regular column for The Big Issue (Australia) about the history of everyday words.